Are there exact words that constitute sexual harassment?

 Proposing Sexual Favors in Exchange for Professional Gain

-The first type is called “Quit Pro Quo”, which in Latin means “this for that”.
+The first type is called “Quid Pro Quo”, which in Latin means “this for that”.
 If an employer requests sexual favor in return for money, promotion or to avoid termination, this is liability for the employer.
 One request or demand is sufficient to bring liability to the employer.

 Words That Establish a Hostile Work Environment